metiviem/rscons/README.md

 Rscons ships with a number of builders:

-* Command, which executes a user-defined command to produce the target
+* Command, which executes a user-defined command to produce the target.
+* Copy, which is identical to Install.
-* CFile, which builds a C or C++ source file from a lex or yacc input file
+* CFile, which builds a C or C++ source file from a lex or yacc input file.
-* Disassemble, which disassembles an object file to a disassembly listing
+* Disassemble, which disassembles an object file to a disassembly listing.
+* Install, which installs files or directories to a specified destination.
-* Library, which collects object files into a static library archive file
+* Library, which collects object files into a static library archive file.
-* Object, which compiles source files to produce an object file
+* Object, which compiles source files to produce an object file.
-* Preprocess, which invokes the C/C++ preprocessor on a source file
+* Preprocess, which invokes the C/C++ preprocessor on a source file.
-* Program, which links object files to produce an executable
+* Program, which links object files to produce an executable.

 If you want to create an Environment that does not contain any builders, you can use the `exclude_builders` key to the Environment constructor.